Porter Glisan Building

 View Larger Map

-Venerable’s commitment to reuse and recycling was evident in this project to bring the old structure up to current seismic code requirements and to meet Americans with Disabilities Act while keeping the historic look and feel.
+Meritus’s commitment to reuse and recycling was evident in this project to bring the old structure up to current seismic code requirements and to meet ADA while keeping the historic look and feel.
 Renovation included an elevator for disabled accessibility and a $250,000 seismic upgrade.

 All exterior windows were replaced with historically correct double-glazed highly energy-efficient wood awning windows and storefront.
 The surviving original wood windows were reused inside for day lighting into the 2nd floor interior lobby, gallery and office spaces.